ergochat/ergo/README.md

 ## Configuration

 The default config file [`oragono.yaml`](oragono.yaml) helps walk you through what each option means and changes.
 The configuration's intended to be sparse, so if there are options missing it's either because that feature isn't written/configurable yet or because we don't think it should be configurable.

+You can use the `--conf` parameter when launching Oragono to control where it looks for the config file.
+For instance: `oragono run --conf /path/to/ircd.yaml`.
+The configuration file also stores where the log, database, certificate, and other files are opened.
+Normally, all these files use relative paths, but you can change them to be absolute (such as `/var/log/ircd.log`) when running Oragono as a service.

 ### Logs